joolstorrentecalo/gitlab-foss/doc/install/installation.md

 The default locations for repositories can be configured in `config/gitlab.yml` of GitLab and `config.yml` of GitLab Shell.

-It is not necessary to create these directories manually now, and doing so can cause errors later in the installation.

 For a more in-depth overview, see the [GitLab architecture doc](../development/architecture.md).